 Intertrigo commonly develops in the armpits.
 It may also occur in the following areas:

 - in the crease of the neck

 - between the toes

 A doctor may prescribe a topical steroid cream to ease itching and irritation.
-In severe cases, they may prescribe an antibiotic or antifungal cream to clear the infection.
+They may prescribe an antibiotic or antifungal cream to clear the infection in severe cases.

 Some people may also find that eczema affects their skin in other ways.
 Other skin symptoms may include:

 - oozing or crusting

 - darkened patches